 Digital learning fatigue: What is it & how do you prevent it?

 The digital workplace has given rise to many new phenomena.
-Perhaps you have participated in a "virtual happy hour", or suffered first-hand from "zoom fatigue"?
-Within learning and development, one recent challenge is known as digital learning fatigue, or e-learning fatigue.
+Within learning and development, one of the most recent one is "digital learning fatigue", or "e-learning fatigue".
 So what does it really mean?
 And how do you prevent it in your organization?

-2020 brought with it significant change in how individuals and organizations share knowledge.
-The digital workplace combined with rapid change resulted in a growing demand for online training.
+The hybrid and digital workplace brought significant change to how individuals and organizations share knowledge.
+Combined with rapid change, it resulted in a growing demand for online training.

-According to new research [1], there has been a big increase in both off-the-shelf and bespoke content.
-Both for self-paced learning and virtual classrooms.
-This development has come at a cost of poorer learning experience and the new L&D challenge: digital learning fatigue.
+According to research [1], there has been a big increase in both self-paced e-learning and virtual classrooms.
+Many companies tend to buy content and delivery mechanisms, without considering the richer learning experience.
+This has had a negative impact on the learning experience and caused digital learning fatigue.

 David Perring, Director of Research at the Fosway Group, says:

-“We have seen a significant shift in how organizations deliver content.
-Many take traditional learning formats and switch them into a virtual environment, without considering the learning lifecycle.
-There is a heavy focus on pushing content out to people, which has created a surge around digital learning fatigue.”
+"We have seen a significant shift in how learning content is being delivered.
+Many organizations take traditional learning formats and switch them into virtual environments, without considering the learning lifecycle.
+There is a heavy focus on pushing content out to people, which has created a surge around digital learning fatigue."

 Organizations need to adopt a “human-kind” approach to technology